queryluke/masseffect-5e-data/data/rules/choose-a-class.md

 proficiencies: armor, weapons, skills, saving throws, and sometimes tools.
 Your proficiencies define many of the things your character can do particularly well, from using certain weapons to telling a convincing lie.

-On your character sheet, record all the features that your class gives you at 1st level
+On your character sheet, record all the features that your class gives you at 1st level.

 ### Level
 Typically, a character starts at 1st level and advances in level by adventuring and gaining experience points (XP).
 A